-Contributions are received in respect of 1 (2020: 1) Trustee Director and pensions are paid in respect of 1 (2020: 2) who are both members of the Scheme.
+Contributions are received in respect of 1 (2023: 1) Trustee Director and pensions are paid in respect of 1 (2023: 2) who is a member of the Scheme.
 These transactions have been made in accordance with the Trust Deed and Rules.

-The Independent Chair of the Trustee receives a fee of £10,000 per year and 2 (2020: 2) Directors receive a fee of £1,200 per year for being members of the Investments Committee.
-Additional, 2 (2020:2) non-Directors a receive a fee of £1,200 for their service on the Investments Committee.
+The Independent Chair of the Trustee receives a fee of £20,000 per year and 2 (2023: 2) Directors receive a fee of £1,200 per year for being members of the Investments Committee.
+Additional, 2 (2023: 2) non-Directors a receive a fee of £1,200 for their service on the Investments Committee.
 The Chair of the Investment Committee receives a fee and reimbursement of expenses, invoiced through his Company, Polaris Asset Management.